tglauch/pyVPRM/README.md

 ### Citation

-If you use this package in your research, please cite:
+If you use this package in your research, please cite pyVPRM/pyVPRNN accordingly:

 > Glauch, T., Marshall, J., Gerbig, C., Botía, S., Gałkowski, M., Vardag, S. N., & Butz, A. (2025). pyVPRM: A next-generation vegetation photosynthesis and respiration model for the post-MODIS era. *Geoscientific Model Development*, 18(14), 4713–4742. https://doi.org/10.5194/gmd-18-4713-2025

 <details>
-<summary>BibTeX</summary>
+<summary>BibTeX (pyVPRM)</summary>

 ```bibtex
 @Article{gmd-18-4713-2025,